hepl-mausen/smartcities/AD-PWM/README.md

+# Python functions used below

+from ... import ... : import un function from a library.

+ADC() : setting the pin between the parentheses as an ADC.

+print() : print what's inside the parentheses in the console.

+sleep() : the program stops during the time set in the parentheses (in sec).

+sleep_ms() : the program stops during the time set in the parentheses (in ms).

+Pin(*number, Pin.IN/OUT*) : define a pin number as an out/input by filling the parentheses.

+While ... : starting a while loop with a condition.

+if ... : Startin a part of code under conditions.

+read_u16() : read the value from the selected Pin on 16 bits (0 -> 65535).

+value() : put the value between parentheses on the selected Pin.

+PWM() : set the selected Pin as an PWM out/input.

+freq() : set the PWM frequence by filling the parentheses.

+duty_u16() : set the PWM duty cycle (16 bits) by filling the parentheses.

+def *function* () : define a function to call later.

+*function*() :  call the function previously created.

 # Rotary Angle Sensor

 A rotary potentiometer is a device that can change its resistance value according to the rotation of the adjusting knob.